 Spearheading the move is Christophe Weber, the GSK veteran and first ever non-Japanese CEO of Takeda.
 It's a big leap for any company — but particularly one entrenched in Japanese culture.

-"Japan doesn't change fast and, but change is definitely happening.
+"Japan doesn't change fast, but change is definitely happening.
 And I think a lot of those changes are being generated by the need to change just for demographics and, frankly, pricing," said Steve Engen, co-founder of Loncar China Biopharma Index and former vice president at Shire Japan, in an interview with BioPharma Dive.